 During 1973 the thumb rest began to move above the E string.
 However, many 1973 basses still had the thumb rest located under the G string.
 Black/white/black vinyl pickguards began to be introduced, along with tortoise shell/white/black/white, and white/black/white on custom colors.
 By late year, pearloid block fret markers and white plastic neck binding were introduced on maple necks.

 Serial numbers ranged from roughly 370000 to 520000 although there are many overlapping exceptions.
-For more precise dating cross reference the serial number with the instrument's neck butt, pickup and pot codes.
+For more precise dating, cross reference the serial number with the instrument's neck butt stamp, pickup stamp and potentiometer codes.